Students: What tech to bring to College

 The intended audience for this article is new and returning students.
-Faculty and staff should consult the LITS Help Desk for advise.
+Faculty and staff should consult the LITS Help Desk for advice.

-Note: You can find more about what tech services the College offers at our Students: Technology Services tech doc (pending).

 Table of Contents: